Monday, March 15, 2010

 Sometimes Osteen throws a little God in, too: "When we truly trust in God and believe that He's in control, we can rest.
 There's a peace in our minds and our hearts."

 He's basically a meld of Norman Vincent Peale, Dale Carnegie, Tony Robbins, and the US Army ("Be all you can be").
-You can't really argue with most of his bromides.
-On the other hand, they're not exactly earth-shatteringly original.
+You can't really argue with most of his bromides; but none are earth-shatteringly original.

 Perhaps this is an unfair comparison; Osteen has yet to be caught in any sort of scandal.
 Yet the aroma of snake oil follows both men.